 MassDOT reports that 23 percent of fatalities and 13 percent of incapacitating injuries occurred in pedestrian-involved crashes in the Boston region.
 These values are higher than Massachusetts-level values (21 percent and 10 percent, respectively).
 Meanwhile, four percent of fatalities and five percent of serious injuries occurred in bicycle-involved crashes, compared to three percent of fatalities and three percent of incapacitating injuries throughout Massachusetts.
+These findings for fatalities and serious injuries, like others in the Roadway Crash Factors section, reflect 2011-15 rolling averages.
 The section of this chapter titled Roadway High Crash Locations discusses MassDOT-identified high crash locations for pedestrians and bicyclists.